TusyaFlores/Introduction/README.md

 Hello there!

-I am staring my github journey to learn, share, experiment, and create.
+I am starting my github journey to learn, share, experiment, and create.